kbdevs/lootlabs-antibypass/README.md

 # LootLabs Anti-Bypass Redirector

-This Cloudflare Worker script ensures that users cannot bypass LootLabs content lockers by directly accessing the destination URL.
+This Cloudflare Worker ensures that users cannot bypass LootLabs content lockers by directly accessing the destination URL.
 Instead, it dynamically generates a secure, encrypted LootLabs link.

 ## How It Works
 - The script listens for incoming requests.